publiclab/plots2/doc/PREREQUISITES.md

 [The official installation section](https://yarnpkg.com/lang/en/docs/install/#debian-stable) for yarn has installation details for many systems.

-The `yarn install` step replaces the previously used `bower install` step.

 Use `yarn --version` to verify whether the installation is up and running!

 **Note:** In case the options described above do not work for you, you can also install yarn using npm,though it is generally not recommended.
 As a prerequisite, you will have to [install Node.js](https://nodejs.org/en/download/) if not already installed.